 This event was one of the catalysts for the formation of the NAACP, as described in this NPR story, Uncovering & Commemorating Springfield’s 1908 Race Riot.

-James Loewen (author of Sundown Towns: Hidden Dimension of American Racism) says that the riot had an effect on other communities in Illinois:
+In Sundown Towns: Hidden Dimension of American Racism, James Loewen says that the riot had an effect on other communities in Illinois:

 Buffalo, a little town twelve miles east of Springfield, became all-white on August 17, 1908, two days after the National Guard ended the Springfield riot.
 Not to be outdone by Springfield, whites in Buffalo posted the following ultimatum at the train station: ‘All N – – – – – – are warned out of town by Monday, 12m, sharp.
 Buffalo Sharp Shooters.’